BrandonXu6106/obsidianpublish/content/thoughts/quorum.md

 Key thing to note is that $r + w > n$, typically, $r = w = \frac{n+1}{2}$.
 This means that quorum is generally majority.
 Thus, reads can tolerate $n-r$ unavailable replicas and writes can tolerate $n - w$ unavailable replicas.

 Then the read will see the previously written value (as the read and write quorum share $\geq 1$ replica).
-Client can then 'repair' the servers by sending its most up to state to servers that are out of date (with original logical timestamp! this is an [[idempotence|idempotent]] operation, should be fine) -- this is called **read repair.**
+Client can then 'repair' the servers by sending its most up to state to servers that are out of date (with original logical timestamp! this is an [[idempotence.md|idempotent]] operation, should be fine) -- this is called **read repair.**